-- “Blinded by a “Barbaric” South: Prison Horrors, Inmate Abuse and the Ironic History of Penal Reform in the Postwar United States” in Lassiter and Crespino, ed.
+- “Blinded by a “Barbaric” South: Prison Horrors, Inmate Abuse and the Ironic History of Penal Reform in the Postwar United States” in Matthew Lassiter and Joseph Crespino, ed.
 The End of Southern History?
 (Oxford University Press, 2009)

 Thompson, Whose Detroit: Politics, Labor, and Race in a Modern American City (Cornell University Press, 2000)

 Copyright 2002 Cahners Business Information, Inc. –This text refers to the Hardcover edition.

 - “A valuable addition to literature on race, labor, and urban life in postwar America.
 Whose Detroit? identifies the crucial link between shop floor and labor union issues, on the one hand, and broader urban political developments on the other.”-Robert H. Zieger, University of Florida”Heather Thompson uncovers as few others have the rich variety of black community and workplace organizations in Detroit in the 1960s and 1970s.
 Her effort to show the different responses of city leaders and union leaders to racial issues challenges the tendency either to merge these two groups or to overlook the distinctions between them.”-Nancy Gabin, Purdue University